jggautier/dataverse-scripts/README.md

 Work in progress: Usability testing, fixing UI bugs, adding more documentation

 ## Opening the software application...
-### By downloading and clicking on a file
+### By downloading and clicking on an application file
 The file works only on MacOS and may work only on macOS Monterey (12) and later MacOS versions.
 To use it:
 * [Visit the releases page](https://github.com/jggautier/dataverse-scripts/releases) to download the latest version of the ZIP file (Dataverse.Repository.Curation.App.zip ).
 If you're using Google Chrome when you download the ZIP file, keep an eye out for the browser giving a warning about downloading the ZIP file.
 You might have to tell Google Chrome that the download is safe
 * Extract the Zip file's Dataverse Repository Curation App file
-* Right click on the file and choose Open.
+* Right click on the application file and choose Open.
 MacOS may display a warning that “Dataverse Repository Curation App” can’t be opened because Apple cannot check it for malicious software.
 This is because the application is not in Apple's App Store.
 (See [Apple's support article](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac) for more info about this warning.)
 * Click "Open" and wait for the application to appear
-* The file will be saved as an exception to your computer's security settings, and you'll be able to open it again by double-clicking it as you would any other file
+* The application will be saved as an exception to your computer's security settings, and you'll be able to open it again by double-clicking it as you would other Desktop applications

-If you re-download the file from this GitHub repo, e.g. to use a future version with more functionality or bug fixes, you'll have to follow these steps again to re-add the application as an exemption to your computer's security settings.
+If you re-download the application file from this GitHub repo, e.g. to use a future version with more functionality or bug fixes, you'll have to follow these steps again to re-add the application as an exemption to your computer's security settings.

 ### By downloading and running a Python script
-If you'd like to run the application on earlier versions of MacOS or on other operating systems, or if you run into problems with the exectable file, you can run the curation_app_main.py file.
-You'll need Python 3 installed and may need Python 3.7 or later, as well as the Python libraries listed in the [requirements.txt file](https://github.com/jggautier/dataverse-scripts/blob/main/dataverse_repository_curation_app/requirements.txt):
+If you'd like to run the application on earlier versions of MacOS or on other operating systems, or if you run into problems with the application file, you can run the curation_app_main.py file.
+You'll need Python 3 installed and may need Python 3.7 or later, as well as the Python libraries listed in the [requirements.txt file](https://github.com/jggautier/dataverse-scripts/blob/main/dataverse_repository_curation_app/requirements.txt) and some familiarity with running Python scripts:

 * Install Python 3, pip and pipenv if you don't already have them.
 There's a handy guide at https://docs.python-guide.org.